yash-sharma1/docs-site/docs/api-reference/dex-api/ws-streams.md

 ### 3. Transfer

-Return transfer updates if userAddress is involved (as sender or receiver) in a transfer.
+Return transfer updates if address is involved (as sender or receiver) in a transfer.
 Multisend is also covered

-**Topic Name:** transfers | Stream: /ws/userAddress
+**Topic Name:** transfers | Stream: /ws/address

 **Mainnet Connection Example:**